 Appeals can sometimes take a few weeks to be resolved.
-While you are waiting for the outcome, you are still able to enrol in units for the next study period and attend classes until a final outcome is reached.
+While you are waiting for the outcome, you should still enrol in units for the next study period and attend classes until a final outcome is reached.

 Here is a booklet summarising the process.
 It also has a sample appeal letter.

 Still unsure?
-The Student Guild and Student Wellbeing run information sessions on termination at the each study period.
+Student Assist and Student Wellbeing run information sessions on termination at the each study period.